UP-MIT-GSL/angular-momentum/README.md

     package.json              - a description of this NodeJS application (see http://package.json.nodejitsu.com/) README.md                 - this readme file
     Vagrantfile               - the configuration file for Vagrant (http://www.vagrantup.com/)

+# Migrations

+When you modify your database schema, it's recommended to use a migration tool.
+For this project, we will use db-migrate for schema migration.
+You can opt to translate the generated migrations into CoffeeScript if you wish (like in the initial migration example).

+To create a migration, run:
+`db-migrate create <migrationName> -m src/backend/migrations`

+To use a migration:
+`db-migrate up <migrationName> -m build/backend/migrations`

+To rollback a migration:
+`db-migrate down <migrationName> -m build/backend/migrations`

+For more information, check out https://github.com/nearinfinity/node-db-migrate